 There once was a time when comic books were something of a joke and only for kids.
 Even the people who read them would be given a hard time by friends and family.Even though they were stories that would be praised in classic literary novels, including themes such as heroism, humanity and overcoming insurmountable obstacles; the medium was derided by critics.

-Marvel and DC Comics were creating some amazing worlds with stories that went deep and allowed many outsiders a great escape to not feel so alone.
+DC Comics were creating some amazing worlds with stories that went deep and allowed many outsiders a great escape to not feel so alone.

 So, what changed?
 Basically, those kids that read and lived through those same comics grew up and created ones that went deeper and farther than Archie, Beetle Bailey and The Family Circus ever dreamed of.
 These kids even created a new form which they called graphic novels.That term graphic novel even sounds more legitimate than ‘comics,’ and thus, a whole new genre was born off of the old one.
 The new genre became more respectable, and now, new television series and movie franchises have been built from them.